Enrolled school counselling service

 If anyone from a learner’s existing team has noticed that they need support around emotional, mental health or well-being, they can refer to our counselling service.
-This can be done by filling in a referral form and sending it to the Integrated Services referral email: Integratedservices@kotakureo.school.nz.
+This can be done by filling in the integrated services referral form.

-If this referral is an emergency and cannot wait for a referral form to be responded to, please email directly to Paul Scammell, Integrated Services Lead at email@example.com
+If this referral is an emergency and you cannot wait for a referral form to be responded to, please email directly to Paul Scammell, Integrated Services Lead, at email@example.com

 You will receive an email receipt of your referral and a team member may contact you to gather more information, if needed.
 The referral will be accepted or declined, and this will be communicated to the referrer and their team.